Solar Landscape Lighting Ideas

 Hardscape lighting is any lighting mounted on hardscape or built-in, man-made structures in the home or garden.
 For instance, mounting under a stair lip or installed in a wall or walkway.

 Although hardscape fittings are hard to beat in terms of aesthetic appeal and practical versatility, they can be tricky to install.
-Often walls and structures will have to be chasing or drilling through to accept cables.
+Often walls and structures will have to be chased or drilled through to accept cables.
 Existing bricks will have to remove to make way for the fitting in the case of flush-mounted brick and wall lights.
-Although this is not impossible, it’s certainly easier to install hardscape lighting during construction.
+Although this is not impossible, installing hardscape lighting during construction is certainly easier.

 Artistic Brownie Points